nicolasgirado/nicolasgirado/README.md

 - 🔭 I’m currently working at Miebach as a Supply Chain Projects Engineer.
 - 🌱 I’m currently pursuing a master's degree in data science at Universidad de Buenos Aires.
+- Interested in understanding the foundations of AI.

 <!--